Fish Mucus or Slime Composition, Functions, and Potential Uses

 Although the thought may sound disgusting, fish mucus could be useful for humans.
 It may be possible to use the protein fibres in hagfish slime to make new fabrics and materials.
 A recent discovery suggests that the mucus produced by some coral reef fish could be used to make a new sunscreen.
 Bacteria living in fish slime produce chemicals that may be helpful in fighting human disease.

 In this article I discuss the general functions of fish mucus as well as the specialized ways in which discus fish, parrotfish, and African lungfish use their slime.
 I also look at the ways in which the substance may help us.

 Mucus in Fish and Humans

 Mucus is made by many animals and by humans as well.
 It's useful stuff.
 Fish mucus is made by goblet cells in the animal's skin.
 Our goblet cells secrete mucus, too.
 In humans, the cells are found in the mucous membranes that line the respiratory, intestinal, urinary, and reproductive passages.
 The mucus in these locations protects the lining of the passage, provides lubrication to allow for the transport of materials, and keeps the area moist.
 In the respiratory tract, it also traps inhaled dirt and bacteria.

 Mucus contains substances called mucins, which are a type of glycoprotein (protein with attached carbohydrate).
 The protein molecule in a mucin is attached to many carbohydrate molecules.
 Mucins rapidly form a gel when they leave goblet cells and contact water.
 They are responsible for both the viscous and the elastic properties of mucus.

 Fish slime contains other substances besides mucin and water, including enzymes, antibodies, and salts.
 Fish that live around coral reefs have been found to have chemicals called mycosporine-like amino acids in their mucus.
 These chemicals block ultraviolet light.

 Mucus in different species of fish is not completely identical in composition.
-Researchers are finding some novel chemicals in some mucus.
+Researchers are finding some novel chemicals in some samples of the mucus.

 Protective Slime: Preventing a Pathogen Attack